 Fentanyl that’s available for recreational use is sold illegally in powdered or pill form.
 It’s also put in eye droppers and nasal sprays and can be mixed with other drugs without the user’s awareness.

-Drug dealers tend to mix it with other illegal substances because very little fentanyl is needed to produce a high, making it a cheap, highly effective option for cutting other drugs.
-This fact has contributed to an increased number of opioid-related deaths.
+Drug dealers tend to mix fentanyl with other illegal substances because very little fentanyl is needed to produce a high, making it a cheap, highly effective option for cutting other drugs.
+This fact has contributed to both an increase in fentanyl addiction and an increased number of opioid-related deaths.

 Due to its prevalence, low cost and powerful effects, many other substances, such as cocaine, heroin, MDMA, methamphetamines and benzodiazepines, often contain fentanyl without the user knowing.